 When may I be treated as a resident?

 Notification that your application has been received is not sufficient.
-If you hold a temporary visa, you will be considered as abandoning your former visa status only if you have an AED card and are working in the state of Illinois.
+If you hold a temporary visa, you will be considered as abandoning your former visa status only if you have an EAD card and are working in the state of Illinois.
 You must petition for in-state residency.
 If you cannot provide this type of proof, then you may be considered as in-state only after you receive federal notification that your status for permanent residency has been approved.